Mariupol mayor says siege has killed more than 10K civilians

 “Mobile crematoriums have arrived in the form of trucks: You open it, and there is a pipe inside and these bodies are burned,” he said.

 Boychenko spoke from a location in Ukrainian-controlled territory but outside Mariupol.
-The mayor said he had several sources for his description of the allegedly methodic burning of corpses by Russian forces in the city but gave few further details.
+The mayor said he had several sources for his description of the allegedly methodic burning of corpses by Russian forces in the city, but did not detail the sources of his information.

-The discovery of large numbers of apparently executed civilians after Russian forces retreated from cities around the capital, Kyiv, this month already has given rise to widespread charges from Ukrainians and the West that Russia is committing war crimes in Ukraine.
+The discovery of large numbers of apparently executed civilians after Russian forces retreated from cities around the capital, Kyiv, this month already has prompted widespread condemnation and charges from Ukrainians and the West that Russia is committing war crimes in Ukraine.

 Moscow-backed separatists have been battling Ukrainian forces in the Donbas region since 2014, and have declared independent states.
 A major confrontation between the two countries’ fighters in Donbas would allow Russia to try to use its numbers and greater military might to capture more territory there.
 Western military strategists say Russia also hopes to force Ukrainian fighters out into the open in more conventional battles in the east, rather than the successful hit-and-run attacks Ukrainian fighters have often employed so far.